Daria-Andreeva/Cancer_Stat/README.md

 # ESOPHAGEAL CANCER INCIDENCE AND MORTALITY TRENDS IN RUSSIA 1993-2018
 First semestr project (Institute of Bioinformatics)

-Esophageal cancer (EC) is the eighth most common cancer worldwide and the sixth leading cause of cancer related mortality1.
+Esophageal cancer (EC) is the eighth most common cancer worldwide and the sixth leading cause of cancer related mortality.
 The aim of this study is to analyze changes in EC incidence and mortality trends using data from the Russian State Cancer Registry.

 ## Goal:
 to assess trends in the incidence and survival of esophageal cancer among the population of Russia from 1993 to 2018.